openmoh/openmohaa/docs/features.md

 ### Client-side and server-side

+- Demo recording
 - Features from ioquake3
+- Features from MOH: Spearhead 2.15 and MOH: Breakthrough 2.40
 - IPv6 support (from ioquake3)
-- Features from MOH: Spearhead 2.15 and MOH: Breakthrough 2.40
-- Demo recording

 ### Client-side

+- Fixed background ambient sounds being muted when restarting
 - OpenAL and SDL are used
+- Smoother animations
 - Stufftext protection: commands that the server want clients to execute are now filtered

 ### Server-side